q30-space/ha-spaceapi-endpoint-client/README.md

 - Check that the Host URL is correct (including `http://` or `https://`)
 - Ensure there are no firewall rules blocking the connection
 - Test the endpoint manually: `curl http://your-server/api/space`
+- If using direct JSON endpoints, verify the URL returns valid SpaceAPI JSON format
+- The integration will automatically fall back to direct `host_url` GET requests when the API server is unavailable (read-only mode only)

 ### Authentication Errors